department-of-veterans-affairs/va.gov-team/products/ask-va/design/Field removal.md

 >
 > I'm trying to get an appointment here for a hearing aid.
 A hearing test.
 What does that have to do with whether I work for the VA or not?
 - We don't need this data from submitters.
 We can pull pull the ICN from our authentication partners.
 Then MPI (already integrated with PATS-R) will tell CRM if a submitter is an employee.
 We can display the "Employee" designation for the agent to see and acknowledge.
 - This does not have a negative impact on level of service or reporting.
-No LoB is using AVA to report on sensitive record access
+No line of business is using Ask VA to report on sensitive record access.
-- Unauthenticted users do not need to provide this field because we can't verify who the submitter is.
+- Unauthenticted users do not need to provide this field because we can't verify who the submitter is anyway.

 ### Next step
 - We will remove this field, and it does not require a vote from the Ask VA Change Control Board.
 We confirmed this with the Ask VA business team.